 Planning a vacation to Chicago?
-Our insiders put together a list of our top Chicago museums that you should consider adding to your itinerary.
+Our local experts put together a list of the top Chicago museums that you should consider adding to your itinerary.

 Discover over a dozen collections of art ranging from modern photography to medieval armor and several vibrant and continually changing exhibitions.